gowenrw/BSidesDFW_2020_HHV/docs/HHV2020_01/README.md

 But, for the Lab we will be soldering it to the custom PCB strip board provided in the HHV kit.

 I have laid out the component placement using the custom PCB strip board.
-It does not use the power rails as I am reserving those for powering the Arduino or Trinket via battery.
+It does not use the power rails as I am reserving those for now.

 This is the component layout I have used:

+* Arduino Nano: I1-15 and K1-15
-* Resistor in M10 and O10
+* Resistor 100 Ohm: L10 and O10
-* LED Anode in P10 and Cathode in Q10
+* LED: P10 (Anode) and Q10 (Cathode)
-* Jumper Wire(s) between R10 and N12
+* Jumper Wire: R10 and L12

 Here are images of the component layout I have used.